altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 "FL::He's not a person - like you or I...
 But wow...
 He would have fooled me...
-He did fool me"
+He did fool me...
+Unless it's a bluff"
-*Flanagan shook his head*
+*Flanagan and Rossin shook their heads*
+~For separate reasons~
 "FL::Time to go either way - we don't have forever" "M::What exactly is the plan?"
 *Flanagan pointed to the writhing mass of bodies in the void*